Hidden Island

 2020

-To refine a digital geographical representation, I used photogrammetry technology as a measuring device to document the tidal changes while walking on the tidal zone.
-Since the optical scanning performance of the measuring tool was disturbed by the flux reflection from the flowing river surfaces, the observational work had unexpectedly revealed a hidden island that is thus recognised and generated by the machine’s perspective from its failure/blind spot to the shifting boundary between the water and the land.
+To refine a digital geographical representation, I employed photogrammetry as a measuring device to record tidal changes while walking within the tidal zone.
+However, the optical performance of the scanning process was disrupted by fluctuating reflections from the river’s surface.
+As a result, the documentation unexpectedly revealed a hidden, virtual island—an artificial geography generated by the machine’s interpretation of a glitch or blind spot in perceiving the dynamic boundary between water and land.

-The landscape has gradually decontextualized and morphologically transformed by the entanglement of both environmental and technological factors in the era of digitalisation.
+This phenomenon suggests how our landscapes, increasingly mediated by digital technologies, may become decontextualized and morphologically transformed through the entanglement of environmental and technological factors in the age of digitalization.

 Mark